 Barred Pargo, Hoplopagrus guentherii

-The Barred Pargo is a very easy fish to identify and cannot be confused with any other species.
+Due to its unique markings, the Barred Pargo is a very easy fish to identify and cannot be confused with any other species.